Gary D. White

-Since he took the podium, Sinfonia has grown to more than 170 members, competitively selected each year from an ever-more gifted pool of musicians attracted by White's conducting skills, and expanded into two full symphonic orchestras and a string chamber orchestra.
+Since he took the podium, the Sinfonia program has grown to more than 170 members, competitively selected each year from an ever-more gifted pool of musicians attracted by White's conducting skills, and expanded into two full symphonic orchestras and a string chamber orchestra.

 With a conducting philosophy that focuses on the process as much as the final product of the concert, White cultivates a creative partnership with young musicians that empowers them to make passionate music, a hallmark of Sinfonia performances.

-Conductor of Philadelphia Sinfonia Players (PSP); Orchestra Manager, String Specialist
+Conductor of Philadelphia Sinfonia Players (PSP), Orchestra Manager, String Specialist

 Ms. Garrett earned her Bachelor of Music Education degree from Chestnut Hill College, and a Master of Music degree in String Pedagogy from Temple University's Boyer College of Music.
 She has studied violin under Booker Rowe of The Philadelphia Orchestra and the late Helen Kwalwasser of Temple University.
 In addition to her violin studies, Ms. Garrett has taken an advanced conducting course with Maestro Luis Biava and is coached and mentored by Maestro Gary White.